Docker

 mongo_data:

-Step 2: Deploy the stack using the following command:
+Step 2: Deploy the containers using the following command:

 docker compose up -d

-Step 3: Open http://localhost:8003 to access the WebUI and log into the platform using the credentials provided as environment variables.
+Step 3: Open http://localhost:8003 or http://<node-ip>:8003 to access the WebUI and log into the platform using the password provided as environment variable.

 Note: